api3dao/vitepress-docs/docs/explore/dapis/coverage-policies.md

 # {{$frontmatter.title}}

 ::: warning Please note the coverage policies are not fully implemented yet.
-They will be implemented when a proposal with a quorum requirement of 50% has been passed.
+Before that, a proposal with a quorum requirement of 50% has to be passed for them to go active.

 :::